fadeouter/safeeyes/README.md

 **Limitations**

-Fullscreen app detection and mouse/touchpad disabling (?)
-Does not work with Wayland.
-Any other probably will.
+Fullscreen app detection and mouse/touchpad disabling (?) does not work with Wayland.
+All other probably will.

 <H2> Installation </h2>
 Before you use, create and set specific directory with images for break.

-Also, `sudo apt install xdotool feh`.
+Also, ``sudo apt install xdotool feh``.